Most parents think about this at some point. Usually late at night, usually fleetingly, and usually without ever doing anything about it.

 What about the financial side?

 If you leave assets to your children directly, they cannot legally manage property or significant sums themselves until they turn 18.
-You can address this through your will by:
+You can address this through your Will by placing those assets in trust, naming a trustee to manage the funds on your children's behalf, and specifying at what age the assets should be transferred to them outright.

 Getting it done

-Bequest guides you through plain‑language questions about your family, your assets, and your wishes — including who would raise your children.
+Bequest guides you through creating a Will in around 20 minutes.
+You answer straightforward questions about your family, your assets, and your wishes.
 Your completed document is yours to review, sign, and witness in accordance with Hong Kong law.